 Community is Key

 At Bridges of Hope, we are a Joint Commission accredited dual diagnosis adult substance abuse treatment program, designed to achieve long-term recovery.
 Community is a key focus in rehabilitation and recovery from substance abuse.
-We offer several different options for all styles of recovery – yoga, equine therapy, nutritional assessments, and treatment planning.
+We offer several different options for all styles of recovery – yoga, nutritional assessments, and treatment planning.

 Our ultimate goal is to identify the challenges, concerns, and problems related to drug addiction, alcoholism, and mental health, and to provide professional clinical treatment to all our clients.
 If you’re considering taking a month of sobriety, take a tour of our facility if you feel Bridges of Hope would be a good connection for you.